 The Tickle Tots Original can be boosted with an additional bamboo layer but this can be inserted in advance to minimise things going wrong.
 The only addition we make is a disposable liner – this strictly isn’t needed given the fleecy stay dry layer – but it does mean any poop can just be flushed away with the liner.

 That said, the Tickle Tots 2 is also very straight forward given that the pads are held in place with poppers.
 Again, these nappies could be put together in advance.
 But we opted to provide nursery with extra pads so that the outer could be reused.
 This is still very straight forward and on the whole things have gone well.

 The two things that have gone wrong have really been with fitting the nappy correctly.
 Thomas’ nappy can be changed by quite a wide variety of staff – some of whom have coped much better than others.

 On the worst day, we discovered that Thomas’ nappy had been put on backwards with the booster upside down.
 Whilst not a major this did mean we had a leak and may not have been that comfortable for Thomas!

 One of the big advantages of Real Nappies is that leaks are a far rarer event.
 ‘Poo-plosions’ are generally contained so this was quite an annoying occurrence!

 Popping a new liner isn’t exactly complicated – nor is putting velcro tabs to the front.
 But I did find providing an infographic has since solved any problems.
-I simply printed the following ‘how to guide’ for any one new just in case they were lost!
+I simply printed the a ‘how to guide’ with pictures for anyone new just in case they were lost!